How to Retire Early and Wealthy…

 A passive strategy can be great when time is on your side, and inappropriate when time is in short supply.

-You must understand the long-term real return characteristics of various asset classes and use realistic assumptions.
-Don’t set yourself up for failure by committing too little savings to your plan and expecting unrealistic return assumptions to bail you out.
+You must use realistic assumptions for long-term return expectations for various asset classes.
+Don't set yourself up for failure by committing too little savings to your plan and expecting unrealistic return assumptions to bail you out.

 In short, you must set yourself up to win by designing your retirement plan consistent with the time, money, and energy required for success, and you must be willing to commit those resources to the process.